jcyesc/linux-kernel-development-101/labs/kernel-intro/ch13-smp-and-threads/README.md

 #define put_cpu() preempt_enable()
 ```

-Kernel preemption is the only concert with per-CPU data.
+Kernel preemption is the only concern with per-CPU data.
 Kernel preemption poses
 two problems, listed here:

 - If your code is preempted and reschedules on another processor, the cpu variable